Henry Runciman Drewry Henry Stewart Drewry Ellen Buckingham Drewry Virginia Sappho Mini tree diagram

 Born in Middlesex.

-See notes in Ellen Buckingham Drewry's page.
+See also notes in Ellen Buckingham Drewry's page.

-An 1862 advertisement in 'The Saturday review of politics, literature, science and art': Volumes 13-14 - Page 311; from books.google.com:
+LouisaDrewryCourse2.jpg An 1862 advertisement in 'The Saturday review of politics, literature, science and art', one of a number that appeared in various journals.

-Louisa, aged 36, offers private courses in History and English, in the family home.
+In an advert in 'The Examiner' in Sept 1870, Louisa offers private courses in History and English, in the family home.

 Louisa_Drewry_BrowningSociety.jpg From 'Our Corner'.
 1883, edited by Annie Besant